deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 > </details>

-> This table provides the training hyperparameters used for models of different sizes, including the number of layers, attention heads, hidden and FFN dimensions, and learning rate scheduling.
+> This table shows the training details of the ResFormer and vanilla Transformer models with different sizes, including the number of layers, attention heads, hidden dimensions, FFN dimensions, and other hyperparameters.

 {{< table-caption >}}